 “A lot of the fast season crops like radishes and lettuce, it’s not really practical to mulch them,” said Tom Roberts, owner of Snakeroot Farm.
 “Lettuce is really susceptible to slugs, [and] if you have a lot of mulch around it, you’re likely to have a lot of slugs around it.
 The same thing is true for any of your really fast growing things: basil, dill, cilantro — even broccoli, we don’t bother mulching because it’s so quick.”

-For other crops, though, mulching is an important thing to do to prevent weeds, improve moisture retention and reduce the amount of labor you need to put into your garden.
+For other crops, though, mulching is important to prevent weeds, improve moisture retention and reduce the amount of labor you need to put into your garden.

 “Are you trying to keep weeds down, are you trying to add moisture, are you trying to keep the soil cool?” he said.
 “There are a whole bunch of reasons you can choose one mulch over the other.”